mozilla/mozdef-event-framework/docs/source/usage/deployment.rst

 .. toggle-header::
     :header: **2.
 Using a Single Source Repo (GitHub)**

-     1. Pull the empty Github repository created earlier in section `Getting Started` to a local directory, then add/move all the cloned and updated framework code to this repository.
+     1. Pull the empty Github repository created earlier in section :ref:`Getting Started` to a local directory, then add/move all the cloned and updated framework code to this repository.
 Add and commit all changes, then push.
      2. Go to “Services -> CloudFormation” on the AWS Console.
      3. On top right, click “Create stack (with new resources)”
      4. Select “template is ready” on the first option.
 In “specify template” menu, select “upload a template file.
      5. Browse the filesystem, and select the "codepipeline-cf-template-github-source.yml" CloudFormation template under the “templates” directory of the cloned and updated framework code.
 Assuming no syntax errors, click next.
      6. For the stack name, enter something descriptive, like: <project>-<service> (e.g., mozdef-ef-zoom, see the example image below for steps 6 through 10).
-     7. For stack parameters, enter the values decided in "Getting Started" Step 2.
+     7. For stack parameters, enter the values decided in :ref:`Getting Started` Step 2.
        * For service, enter your <service> name that you determined earlier.
        * For environment, choose “dev”, "staging", or "prod" according to the environment you are working out of.
        * In the TOKEN_ARN field, you'll need to enter your token arn to correctly map the IAM permissions for this resource.
      8. An S3 utility bucket will be created for AWS CodePipeline to store artifacts.
 The bucket name will match the parameters you created for your stack name in step 8 and the environment in step 11 (e.g., <stackname>-<environment>-utility)
      9. For source configuration:
        * Enter the name of the Github repo housing the code, in the following format: `owner/repository/branch`.
-       * For the token reference, enter the name you determined in step 4 of `Getting Started`.
+       * For the token reference, enter the name you determined in step 4 of :ref:`Getting Started`.
 This way the template will be able to find the secret (Github token) stored in AWS Secrets Manager.

        .. toggle-header::
            :header: **Stack Details:**